jjmcoconut/amethst/content/Master Course/Paper Reviews/The Value of Fast Fashion, Quick Response, Enhanced Design, and Strategic Consumer Behavior.md

 ---

 Good morning.
-My presentation is based on a seminal paper that explores how fast fashion systems-like those employed by brands such as Zara, H&M, and Benetton-are not only transforming production but also influencing the way consumers make purchasing decisions.
+This paper explains how fast fashion systems-like those employed by brands such as Zara and H&M-are not only transforming production but also influencing the way consumers make purchasing decisions.

 In the traditional retail environment, companies planned months in advance.
 However, the fast fashion model has upended this approach.